mort1skoda/archlinux/README.md

 =====
 <pre>
 If you call your file(s) filname.txt.md
-all boxes wil have the copy function!
+all pre section boxes wil have the copy function!
 </pre>